Skip to main content

 3. The assignment will be removed and an "Exempted" banner will appear in the Scorebook

-• Exempting a topic will remove all content within that topic, including:
+In addition to exempting individual lessons, educators can exempt entire topics at once.
+Exempting a topic removes all content within that topic, including:

 • Lessons